MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-minibatchSize-and-Python-minibatch_size_in_samples-in-CNTK.md

 # BrainScript minibatchSize in CNTK

-Note: For BrainScript users, the parameter for minibatch size is minibatchSize, for Python users, it is minibatch_size_in_samples.
-The below description uses the name minibatchSize, but the description is fully applicable to Python users of minibatch_size_in_samples.
-For Python users, see [here](./Interpreting-epoch_size-and-minibatch_size_in_samples-in-CNTK.md).
+Note: For BrainScript users, the parameter for minibatch size is `minibatchSize`, for Python users, it is `minibatch_size_in_samples`.
+For Python users, see [here](./Interpreting-epoch_size-and-minibatch_size_in_samples-and-MinibatchSource.next_minibatch-in-CNTK.md).

 CNTK has a very specific definition of `minibatchSize` parameter: It denotes **the number of samples between model updates**.
 A *sample* here is defined as one vector or tensor flowing through the system.